 According to the University of Maryland Medical Center, “Aromatherapy is the use of essential oils from plants for healing.
 Although the word ‘aroma’ makes it sound as if the oils are inhaled (which is often the method seen when comparing diffusion methods and options), they can also be massaged into the skin or — rarely — taken by mouth.
 You should never take essential oils by mouth without specific instruction from a trained and qualified specialist.”
 (1)

-In the third edition of Clinical Aromatherapy Essential Oils in Healthcare, the author (Jane Buckle, PHD, RN) writes regarding about the oral use of essential oils: “Clearly, education is vital.
-Tisserand & Young (2013) write ‘Medical practitioners who favor the oral route are frequently treating infectious diseases that require heavy dosing….therefore only practitioners who are qualified to diagnose, trained to weight risks against benefits and have knowledge of essential oil pharmacology should prescribe essential oils for oral administration.’
+In the third edition of Clinical Aromatherapy Essential Oils in Healthcare, the author (Jane Buckle, PHD, RN) writes regarding the oral use of essential oils: “Clearly, education is vital.
+Tisserand & Young (2013) write ‘Medical practitioners who favor the oral route are frequently treating infectious diseases that require heavy dosing….therefore only practitioners who are qualified to diagnose, trained to weigh risks against benefits and have knowledge of essential oil pharmacology should prescribe essential oils for oral administration.’
 I agree.”

 For the purposes of this article, we will stick to the “inhaling essential oil” portion of aromatherapy.
 Inhalation can be done by holding the bottle up to your nose or by using a diffuser, humidifier, nebulizer, spray or aroma sticks or even cotton balls.
-The number of drops that you use depends on what you are using and how long you want the scent to last.
+The amount of oil that you use depends on what you are using and how long you want the scent to last.
 For a cotton ball, as an example, you only need a few drops.
 When you are looking at recipes, realize that drop sizes can vary.
 Start with the smallest suggestion and suite to scent.

 Types of Aromatherapy:

 Aesthetic – You want your room or your office or your car to smell great.
+Many people choose to use the best reed diffusers for this purpose as they are considered to carry the scent further than other inhalation methods.

 Clinical – You have a problem that you would like to solve with aromatherapy.
 Maybe you have a difficult time getting to sleep (many use lavender or rose essential oil).
 Clinical aromatherapy is prescribed by a physician.